 The Cathay Pacific The Wing Lounge is considered their flagship lounge, however I found it to be crowded and the food wasn’t very good.
 If we had access to the first class portion of the lounge I’m sure it would have been a different story though!

-We were led down a separate business class/first class entrance on the Cathay Pacific 777-300ER.
+We were led down a separate business class/first class entrance.
 We sadly had to walk pass the six seats in the first class cabin this time.
 See my previous first class flight review Cathay Pacific First Class LAX to Hong Kong.
 In Cathay Pacific business class it is customary to be offered a glass of champagne, warm nuts and a warm towel during boarding.

-On the Cathay Pacific 777-300ER, there there are two business class cabins after the first class cabin.
-The smaller business class cabin directly behind first class has two rows.
+On the 777-300ER here there are two business class cabins following the first class cabin.
+The most forward of the two business class cabins is smaller and has two rows.
 While the main larger business class cabin has 11 rows.
-Each row on the Cathay Pacific 777-300ER is arranged in a 1-2-1 reverse herringbone configuration for a total of 52 business class seats.
+Each row is arranged in a 1-2-1 reverse herringbone configuration for a total of 52 business class seats.

 The single side seats offer the advantage of having windows and slightly more privacy as the seat is angled away from the aisle and toward the windows.
 Most solo travelers would likely elect for the side seats.

-The Cathay Pacific business class seat was very comfortable and comparable to others in the reverse herringbone configuration.
+The seat was very comfortable and comparable to others in the reverse herringbone configuration.
 It is a completely lay flat seat with 72 inches of pitch, 81 inches of total bed length and 21 inches of width.

 As you can see there is plenty of room for your feet and to lay fully flat.
 Jess caught me napping instead of working on this flight review!